-New Zealand supports proposals to remove emissions from natural disturbances and to count removals from harvested wood products, which has not been accounted for here.
+New Zealand supports proposals to remove emissions from natural disturbances and to count removals from harvested wood products, which have not been accounted for here.
 This could lead to higher credits (or lower debits).

-Targets for 2020 were calculated from the most recent national inventory submissions (CRF, 2013).
+Targets for 2020 and 2050 were calculated from the most recent national inventory submissions (CRF, 2014).

-CRF (2013).
+CRF (2014).
 UNFCCC AWG-KP Submissions 2013.
 Common Reporting Format.